 Busy B Western actress Marion Shilling had her big chance in early MGM musical flop

-In early December 2004, it was made public that Marion Shilling, a B Western actress of the early 1930s, had died of “natural causes” on Nov.
-6 at Torrance Memorial Medical Center in Los Angeles County.
-She was 93.
+In early December 2004, it was made public that Marion Shilling, a B Western actress of the early 1930s, had died of “natural causes” at age 93 on Nov.
+6 at a Los Angeles County hospital.

 Initially a stage performer – she had a supporting role in the Los Angeles production of Dracula, starring Bela Lugosi – Marion Shilling (born Marion Helen Schilling on Dec.
 3, 1910, in Denver, Colorado) began appearing in movies right at the dawn of the sound era.

-Shilling got her would-be break in Harry Beaumont and William Nigh's MGM backstage musical Lord Byron of Broadway (1930), which came out the year after Beaumont’s wildly successful The Broadway Melody, the first talkie to win the Best Picture Academy Award.
+Marion Shilling got her would-be break in her next MGM movie: William Nigh (who was replaced halfway during the shoot) and Harry Beaumont’s 1930 backstage musical Lord Byron of Broadway, which came out the year after Beaumont’s wildly successful The Broadway Melody, the first talkie to win the Best Picture Academy Award.

 More Marion Shilling movies

 Following the sudden death of her trusted agent not long after she had signed a one-year deal with Pathé (which was then absorbed by RKO), Marion Shilling found herself, as quoted in Boyd Magers and Michael G. Fitzgerald’s Westerns Women, “rudderless, adrift.
 I was so young, dependent.”

 As it turned out, she would never get the chance to appear in a more elaborate A-grade production like Lord Byron of Broadway.
 The young actress’ other non-Western movies at that time were almost invariably B flicks, plus the occasional mid-level “programmer.”